bratekai/FPGA-Ethernet-Communication/README.txt

 System consists of complete : FPGA1, FPGA2, DHCP, Switch
 The System module is in itself a testbench connecting all four entities.

-**The FPGA1, FPGA2 and DHCP folders are complete in itself with appropriate testbenches with testing through file interface between each one of them among them.**